udexon/Phoom/Phoom_OpenCV.md

 - pushes non-function words on to the stack;
 - maps function words (suffixed by colon `':'`) to JavaScript functions `fgl_*()`, executes the target function, and pushes the result(s) on to the stack.

-We have forked Hu Ningxin's demo and upload to:
+We have forked Hu Ningxin's demo and uploaded it to:

 https://github.com/udexon/Phoom/tree/master/Phoom_OpenCV